 7. Writing Samples

-Applicants to the M.A. professional degree should submit a writing sample in a .doc, .docx, or PDF format not to exceed 20 pages.
+Applicants to the M.A. professional degree are required to submit a writing sample in PDF format.
 No CDs, DVDs or other material will be accepted or considered.
 Writing samples could include news stories, blog posts, white papers, reports or portions of an academic paper.
 Professionally published samples are preferred but not required.
 Writing samples may be uploaded to the application.

 Applicants to the Research M.A. and Ph.D. programs may submit writing samples.
-Please limit any supplementary materials to 20 pages.
 Please do not submit CDs, DVDs, etc. Writing samples may be uploaded to the application.